LibreSolar/bms-firmware/README.md

 ---

-This is a development fork of the firmware for the LibreSolar BMS.
-See the project at http://libre.solar which adds some extensions:
+This is a development fork of the firmware for the LibreSolar BMS project at http://libre.solar to which it adds some extensions:

 - support for SSD1306 OLED display on I2C-bus